HasanKarslioglu/HasanKarslioglu/README.md

 **`Passionate Cloud and Software Developer`**

 I am a highly motivated cloud and software developer with a passion for cloud technologies, specializing in containerization tools like Docker and Kubernetes.
 With over three years of experience in game development using C++ and strong software engineering skills, I focus on delivering optimized, high-performance solutions.
-I enjoy building projects from the ground up—managing everything from planning and design to solving real-world challenges through code.
+I enjoy building projects from scratch, handling everything from planning and design to coding solutions for real-world problems.

 I thrive in team environments, embrace agile methodologies like Scrum, and take pride in ensuring that projects are completed efficiently and collaboratively.